supertriodo/Arena-Tracker/README.md

 * 5) Your Hearthstone name.
  * A pop up message will appear asking your name.

-Remember to start your arenas manually from ArenaTracker:
-* In the last hearthstone patch (29-jul-2015) the line indicating the start of a new arena has been removed from log so for now the user have to manually start a new arena/draft from the new config button (at the bottom of the app).
-* The correct moment to start the arena manually is after having selected the hero in Hearthstone and waiting in front of the 1st pick.

 If you have problems installing it or using it I'm happy to help you on http://www.reddit.com/r/ArenaTracker/ or on email: triodo@gmail.com